 Interdistrict permits are valid for one year; except that a student's existing permit may not be revoked after June 30 following their completion of the 10th grade, or during their 11th or 12th grade year.
-Transportation will not be provided for students attending school through an interdistrict permit.
+Except as described in the previous paragraph, transportation will not be provided for students attending school through an interdistrict permit.